mkhan45/swat/report/main.typ

 It is an appealing compilation target because it can be run quickly and securely on many platforms, including embedded devices and web browsers, and is used in industry for accelerating web performance or running untrusted code.
-In this paper, I detail the structure and implementation of a Sax to WASM compiler, supporting purely linear types and 32-bit integers.
+In this paper, I detail the structure and implementation of a Sax to WASM compiler, supporting linear positive types along with unrestricted closures and 32-bit integers.

 #v(8pt)